Skip Navigation

 • Various instructional delivery options are available within the ECSE program to best meet the individual needs of each child.

-• For 3-year-old students, there is a half-day programming option.
+• For 3-year-old students, there is a half-day programming option, extended from 3 hours to 4 hours beginning with the 2024-25 school year.

 • For children who turn 4 years old on or before September 1st, a full-day program is offered, which mirrors the pre-k full-day program.